ShrutiBaikerikar/ChipSeq_Tutorial/README.md

 samples <- read.csv('chip_seq_analysis/chipseq_r/meta_samples_chipqc.csv')
 samples

-#If you are using a Windows PC, please run this command
+#If you are using a Windows system, please run this command
 register(SerialParam())

 ## Create ChIPQC object [This step takes some time.]